Document Type : Original Paper

 Abstract

-Gels were prepared with 300 bloom gelatin, deionized water, sulfuric acid, ferrous ammonium sulfate and xylenol orange dye supplied by Sigma-Aldrich Chemical Company.
-On preparation, the gel solution was poured into 10ml plastic cuvettes.
-The gel samples were refrigerated at various temperatures for durations ranging from 1 to 10 days.
-The gels were subjected to irradiation within a water bath environment utilizing a telecobalt unit (Phoenix, Theratronics) employing parallel opposed beams.
-Subsequent spectrophotometric evaluations were performed at a wavelength of 585 nm to assess alterations in optical density relative to the absorbed dose.
+Material and Methods: Gels were prepared using 300 bloom gelatin, deionized water, sulfuric acid, ferrous ammonium sulfate, and xylenol orange dye (Sigma-Aldrich).
+The solution was then poured into 10 ml plastic cuvettes..
+The gel samples were refrigerated at various temperatures for 1 to 10 days and irradiated within a water bath environment utilizing a telecobalt unit (Phoenix, Theratronics) employing parallel opposed beams.
+Spectrophotometric analysis at a wavelength of 585 nm was used to measured optical density changes with dose..
 This procedure was repeated across gel formulations prepared under differing pH conditions.

-In the case of the optimum pH value of the gel, which was stored for 10 days at 5° C, a linear response was observed up to 10 Gy, although the storage time was long enough than the gels with low (0.3) and high pH (1.3).
-Auto oxidation rate was determined and was found to be less for non-irradiated gel batches stored at 5° C in relation to the gel samples at room temperature and freezing temperature.
+Results: The gel's optimum pH value, which was stored for 10 days at 5° C, showed a linear response up to 10 Gy, although the storage time was longer than that of the gels with low (0.3) and high pH (1.3).
+The auto oxidation rate was determined and found to be less for non-irradiated gel batches stored at 5° C in relation to the gel samples at room temperature and freezing temperature.

-Dose response of the dosimeter is highly dependent of its pH, composition, alkaline residuals and pre-irradiation storing conditions.
-It may be affected either by the concentration of the gelatin or by increasing the concentration of sulfuric acid.
-At high pH above 1.3, the dosimeter becomes unstable and is incapable of dose measurements.
-Furthermore, it shows reduced sensitivity at pH values below 0.3.
-We observed the optimum pH is 1 at which the dosimeter shows a maximum response.
-Storing gel samples at 5°C notably reduces Fe2+ to Fe3+ auto-oxidation rate.
+Conclusion: The dose response of the dosimeter is highly dependent on its pH, composition, alkaline residuals, and pre-irradiation storing conditions..
+We observed the optimum pH is 1, at which the dosimeter shows a maximum response.
+Storing gel samples at 5°C notably reduces the Fe2+ to Fe3+ auto-oxidation rate.

 Keywords